Welcome to St. Patrick Catholic Church!

 Step 3: For those who wish to maintain social-distancing, the right side of the church has been reserved.
 The spots are clearly marked with green signs attached to the pews.
 Retain a distance of 6 feet between you and any other person unless they are in your household.
 Up to two persons may sit a singular sign.

 Step 5: Approach the priest one at time.
 You may receive either in the hand or on the tongue, but the stipulations in Step 7 remain binding.

 Step 6: Return to your pew in an orderly fashion and sit in the exact same place you were seated before.

-Step 10: At the end of Mass please exit the church immediately so as to allow for proper sanitation.
+Step 7: At the end of Mass please exit the church so as to allow for proper sanitation.

 Step 8: After all persons have exited the church, the 2 sanitation volunteers will begin sanitation.